arduino/docs-content/content/hardware/04.pro/shields/portenta-uwb-shield/tutorials/01.user-manual/content.md

 - `clientConnected` initializes the UWB subsystem when the first client connects.
 - `clientDisconnected` shuts down the UWB subsystem when no clients are connected.

-This approach saves power by only running the shield's UWB hardware when it's actually needed.
+This approach saves power by only running the shield's UWB hardware when it's needed.

 4. **Session Management**